-773 Entrance fees for individual and team competitions will be refunded after the Meeting, subject to the cancellation fee detailed on the competition entry form for:

-- a single entry competition if a claim in writing is received in advance of having been squadded.
-In the case of SR competitions claims must be received before the day of the match. - b competitions other than single entry if a claim is received before the register ticket has been squadded.
-Marker fees will not be refundable once the match has been squadded and markers booked. - 774 In exceptional cases fees may be reduced or fully refunded. - 775 All claims for refund of entrance fees must be accompanied by the tickets concerned together with any ammunition that was drawn. - 776 Entry fees for Practice and Unlimiteds will not be refunded. - 777 Partial Refunds in Team Matches Shot Concurrently For applicable matches, teams may receive a refund against their entry fee, representing the value of ammunition not drawn, when a score made for another team is counted concurrently.
+- 773 Entrance fees for individual and team competitions will be refunded after the Meeting, subject to the cancellation fee detailed on the competition entry form for: - single entry competition if a claim in writing is received in advance а of having been squadded.
+In the case of SR competitions claims must be received before the day of the match. - competitions other than single entry if a claim is received before h the register ticket has been squadded.
+Marker fees will not be refundable once the match has been squadded and markers booked. - 774 In exceptional cases fees may be reduced or fully refunded. - 775 All claims for refund of entrance fees must be accompanied by the tickets concerned together with any ammunition that was drawn.

+- Partial Refunds in Team Matches Shot Concurrently For applicable matches, teams may receive a refund against their entry fee, representing the value of ammunition not drawn, when a score made for another team is counted concurrently.
 Such refunds will be processed through the NRA Competitions department.
-To obtain a refund, a team official must: - Collect from Competitions Reception a "Concurrent Competition

-Ammunition Refund Claim" form. - b Complete the form in accordance with the instructions thereon. - c Present the Team Register and the form at an ammunition point, even if the entire team will shoot concurrently, and have the NRA staff at the ammunition point certify the number of rounds of ammunition not drawn. - d Before the relevant match result is posted as final, return the completed form to Competitions Reception.
+To obtain a refund, a team official must: - Collect from Competitions Reception a "Concurrent Competition a Ammunition Refund Claim" form. - Complete the form in accordance with the instructions thereon. h - Present the Team Register and the form at an ammunition point, С even if the entire team will shoot concurrently, and have the NRA staff at the ammunition point certify the number of rounds of ammunition not drawn. - Before the relevant match result is posted as final, return the d completed form to Competitions Reception.